ErwinsExpertise/go-sliding-window/README.md

 ### status

 Working and useful.
 The library was test-driven and features a network simulator that simulates packet reordering, duplication, and loss.
 We pass tests with 20% packet loss easily, and we pass tests for lock-step flow control down to one message only in-flight at a time (just as a verification of flow control; do not actually run this way in production if you want performance and/or packet-reordering support!).
+Round-trip time estimation and smoothing from the observed data-to-ack round trips has been implemented to set retry-deadlines, similar to how TCP operates.

-The library is ready, usable, and quite useful.
+In short, the library is ready, working, and quite useful.

 ### next steps